DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 Either this will be a change to KernelShark or a plugin upon which others can depend (in any case, sched_events will have to be altered, but in a hopefully minor way - other default plugins might not need to face such problems).

+## 2025-03-10

+Well, plugin way seems to not be it, as there is no way to inject events into an opened stream from a plugin's standpoint.

+## 2025-03-11 - 2025-03-12

+Not a lot of actual work, but work was spent on analyzing and trying to copy what `missed_events` custom entries do.
+Will test and build later though.